Welcome¶

 command flags listed above using a

 configuration file.
-Global flags set at the command line will override settings
+Global flags set at the command line will override

 in the configuration file. phenix looks for a configuration in the following